Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "It's known as the Battle of the Bulge.
 Bitter cold and snowy weather covered the Nazis sneak attack through the Ardennes forest.
-The lack of fuel, and Nazi obsession with the town of Bastogne was met by coordinated allied counter-attacks that caused the Germans to lose their last chance to win World War Two."
+The lack of fuel, and Nazi obsession with the town of Bastogne was met by coordinated allied counter-attacks that caused the Germans to lose their last, best chance to win World War Two."

 "I've never heard the Germans were obsessed with Bastogne.
 They had to take Bastogne because it was a strategic position with several roads converging on the town."